MAS FINANCIAL SERVICES LIMITED

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO:

 Conservation of Energy and Technology Absorption:

 Since the Company is operating in service sector the provisions of Section 134(3)(m)of the Companies Act 2013 regarding conservation of energy and Technology Absorption arenot applicable.

 The Company has no Foreign Exchange earnings and outgo.

-Your Company continues to give prime importance to the function of receivablesmanagement as it considers this the ultimate reflection of the correctness ofmarketing strategy as well as appraisal techniques.
-The stage III assets Net of provisionsof the company is 1.14% of total AUM as at the end of FY 2018-19
+Your Company continues to give prime importance to the function of receivablesmanagement as it considers this the ultimate reflection of the correctness of marketingstrategy as well as appraisal techniques.
+The Net NPA of the Company is 1.10% of Assetunder Management.

 (a) Performance of the directors; and

 (b) Fulfillment of the independence criteria as specified in the regulations and theirindependence from the management.

 The Board shall evaluate the roles functions duties of Independent Directors (ID's)of the Company.
 Each ID shall be evaluated by all other directors' not by the Directorbeing evaluated.
 The board shall also review the manner in which ID's follow guidelines ofprofessional conduct.
 Further in a separate meeting of Independent Directors performanceof non-independent directors the Board as whole and the Chairman of the Company wasevaluated.